top of page

 Amelia Emison, B.A.

-Amelia is a full-time Direct Support Professional at HDC.
+Amelia is a full-time Direct Support Professional and Job Coach at HDC.
 She received her Bachelor of Arts (B.A) degree in Psychology at The University of Rhode Island.
 During her time at URI, Amelia worked as a research assistant for the STRESS Laboratory, which motivated her desire to work as community based support professional.
 At HDC, Amelia is passionate about building clients’ efficiency at work and with daily tasks.
 She has a close family member with ASD, so she has a special place in her heart for this population.
-She particularly enjoys walking her aunt's dog with the clients, seeing their cooking skills progress, and finding common ground for clients to connect through during social outings.
+She particularly enjoys walking her aunt's dog with the clients, seeing their cooking skills progress, and finding common ground for clients to connect on during social outings.

 Bella